buildspace/buildspace-projects/Flow_NFTs/en/Section_0/Lesson_1_Welcome_To_Flow.md

 You'll also get an exclusive FLOAT that you can show off!

+**Note: If you did not receive your NFT after 7 days, please reach out to either Raza or Alec on Discord!**

 ### 🤚 How to get help

 When you have a question, hit up the proper channel for the project.

 This project is broken up into 4 sections.
 You can see what section you're on by checking out the progress bar at the very top of the page in your buildspace dashboard.
 So, for example, if you're stuck on some part of Section 3, you'd hit up #section-3-help in the Discord.
 If you're part of multiple projects, be sure to ask your questions in the right project category!

 ### 🤘 See an issue?
 Want to improve something?
 Fix it yourself ;)

 [All this content is completely open-source.](https://github.com/buildspace/buildspace-projects) If you see an issue, typo, etc — you can fix it yourself easily and make a PR!
 At the very least, drop a ⭐ on the repo if you're feeling fancy!
 Let's get you some open-source rep!!!

 ### 🚨 Progress Report

 Hey!
 Go ahead and say gm in #gm-only on Discord.
 This is very important.
 Extremely important.
 If you don't do this then all of humanity will collectively jump and disrupt the Earth's orbit causing it to collide with Venus.

-BTW -- if you want to make a tweet telling the world that you're building an app with Flow today and tag @_buildspace, go for it!
+BTW -- if you want to make a tweet telling the world that you're building an app with Flow today and tag @\_buildspace, go for it!

 We always say this, but 1) that tweet could inspire someone else to join web3 and 2) it supports us!